-Public Offering of Preferred Stock - In July 2016, the Company completed an underwritten registered public offering of \$150 million perpetual 6.25% Non-Cumulative Perpetual Preferred Stock, Series A.
+Public Offering of Preferred Stock - In July 2016, the Company completed an underwritten registered public offering of \$150.0 million 6.25% Non-Cumulative Perpetual Preferred Stock, Series A. On August 20, 2021, the Company redeemed all of the outstanding Series A Preferred Stock.

-In February 2019, the Company completed an underwritten registered public offering of \$150 million 6.25% Non-Cumulative Perpetual Preferred Stock, Series B ("Series B Preferred").
-In March 2019, we completed a public offering of an additional \$10.0 million of Series B Preferred, pursuant to the overallotment option.
+In February 2019, the Company completed an underwritten registered public offering of \$150.0 million 6.25% Non-Cumulative Perpetual Preferred Stock, Series B. In March 2019, we completed a public offering of an additional \$10.0 million of Series B Preferred, pursuant to the over-allotment option.

-On May 19, 2020, the Company completed an underwritten registered public offering of \$225 million 6.125% Non-Cumulative Perpetual Preferred Stock, Series C ("Series C Preferred), which included the sale of \$25.0 million of Series C Preferred pursuant to an over-allotment option.
+In May 2020, the Company completed an underwritten registered public offering of \$225.0 million 6.125% Non-Cumulative Perpetual Preferred Stock, Series C, which included the sale of \$25.0 million of Series C Preferred pursuant to an over-allotment option.